“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “It breaks my heart to tell you this, but unfortunately I am flying out this afternoon.
 Spending Christmas abroad with family,” Caslon frowned.
 “Otherwise I would accept.”

 “Oh,” Madeline said, downtrodden, eyes lowering in disappointment.
 Surprisingly, they drifted over the toiletries Caslon had on the bathroom counter, about to pack up.
-Spotting his hairbrush, she noticed it had what one would expect to be a normal amount of hair tangled up in the bristles.
+Spotting his hairbrush, she noticed it had what one would expect to be a reasonable amount of hair tangled up in the bristles.

 “Do all felidae shed hair?” she asked, suddenly reminded of Levi’s brush.